Zippy-sudo/restaurant_cli/README.md

 ![python_installed](/assets/python_installed.png)

-If not consult ythis page on how to [install python](https://wiki.python.org/moin/BeginnersGuide/Download)
+If not consult [this page](https://wiki.python.org/moin/BeginnersGuide/Download) on how to install python.

 #### Check if You Have Pyenv